-After finally arriving in Vietnam, Kim checked in to the luxury Melia hotel, before paying a visit to North Korea’s embassy.
+After finally arriving in Vietnam, Kim checked into the luxury Melia hotel, before paying a visit to North Korea’s embassy.

 Trump was preceded in Hanoi by Secretary of State Mike Pompeo and National Security Adviser John Bolton, who both arrived earlier Tuesday.

 The two-day summit kicks off Wednesday, starting with a one-on-one meeting between the leaders, followed by a social dinner that will include aides.
-Follow-up talks are set to take place Thursday.
+Follow-up talks are set to take place on Thursday.

 Cover Image: Kim Jong-un waves from his car after arriving by train at Dong Dang railway station near the border with China on February 26, 2019 in Lang Son, Vietnam.
 (Linh Pham/Getty Images)